xeokit/xeokit-bim-viewer/README.md

 We'll configure the ````Server```` to load that data from the [````./app/data````](https://github.com/xeokit/xeokit-bim-viewer/tree/master/app/data) directory.

-The viewer's UI is comprised of four parts: a 3D canvas, an explorer panel containing the tree views, a toolbar, a NavCube, and a "backdrop" element to cover everything and block input whenever the viewer needs to show a modal busy-loading dialog.
-We'll also configure our ````BimViewer```` with DOM elements to hold those four parts.
+We'll also configure our ````BimViewer```` with DOM elements to hold the four parts of its UI, which are:

+1. the 3D canvas,
+2. the explorer panel containing the tree views,
+3. the toolbar,
+4. the NavCube, and
+4. the "backdrop" element, which covers everything in the UI to prevent interaction whenever the viewer is busy loading a model.

 ````javascript
 const server = new Server({